 The UK's third generation of data protection law received the Royal Assent and its main provisions commenced on 25 May 2018.
 The Act aims to modernise data protection laws to ensure they are effective in the years to come.
 A pdf document of the Act is linked below.

 - Data Protection Act 2018

-The GDPR has direct effect across all EU member states and has already been passed.
-This means organisations will still have to comply with this regulation and we will still have to look to the GDPR for most legal obligations.
-However, the GDPR gives member states limited opportunities to make provisions for how it applies in their country.
+The UK GDPR has direct effect across all EU member states and has already been passed.
+This means organisations will still have to comply with this regulation and we will still have to look to the UK GDPR for most legal obligations.
+However, the UK GDPR gives member states limited opportunities to make provisions for how it applies in their country.
 One element of the DPA 2018 is the details of these.
-It is therefore important the GDPR and the DPA 2018 are read side by side.
+It is therefore important the UK GDPR and the DPA 2018 are read side by side.

 Common Law Duty of Confidentiality